 Although capitalism will be with us for a long time, reforms we win now—raising the minimum wage, securing a national health plan, and demanding passage of right-to-strike legislation—can bring us closer to socialism.
 Many democratic socialists actively work in the single-issue organizations that advocate for those reforms.
-We are visible in the reproductive freedom movement, the fight for student aid, gay, lesbian, bisexual and transgendered organizations, anti-racist groups, and the labor movement.
+We are visible in the reproductive freedom movement, the fight for student aid, gay, lesbian, bisexual and transgender organizations, anti-racist groups, and the labor movement.

 It is precisely our socialist vision that informs and inspires our day-to-day activism for social justice.
 As socialists we bring a sense of the interdependence of all struggles for justice.
 No single-issue organization can truly challenge the capitalist system or adequately secure its particular demands.
 In fact, unless we are all collectively working to win a world without oppression, each fight for reforms will be disconnected, maybe even self-defeating.